 Intuition is that feeling in your gut when you instinctively know that something you are doing is right or wrong.

-Or that moment when you sense kindness, or fear, in another’s face.
+Or it’s that moment when you sense kindness, or fear, in another’s face.
 You don’t know why you feel that way; it’s just a hunch.

 But what is it?
 After all, researchers can’t see it in the brain.

-Well, according to cognitive psychologist Robin Hogarth, while understanding intuition offers a considerable challenge for science, broadly speaking, it involves “learned responses that are not the outcomes of deliberate processes” (Hogarth, 2010).
+While understanding intuition offers a considerable challenge for science, broadly speaking, it involves “learned responses that are not the outcomes of deliberate processes” (Hogarth, 2010).